A newborn wrapped in a blanket rests calmly in a caregiver’s arms, showing healthy skin tone as adults gently observe for signs of jaundice.

 Jaundice Treatment

-If the jaundice is making your little one sleepy and you think he or she may be feeding less as a result, ask your midwife or doctor for advice.
+If the jaundice is making your little one sleepy and you think they may be feeding less as a result, ask your midwife or doctor for advice.

 If your doctor determines that your baby needs treatment for jaundice, one of the following treatments may be recommended: